 Interim Value.
-Because the Index Account Options are designed to credit an Index Adjustment by measuring the change in the Index Return from the beginning of the Index Account Option Term to the end of the Index Account Option Term, an Interim Value calculation is necessary to determine the daily value of your Index Account Option on any given Business Day for purposes of Intra-Term Performance Locks or withdrawals prior to the end of the Index Account Option Term (withdrawals in this context include partial or total withdrawals from the Contract, free looks, automatic withdrawals, required minimum distributions ("RMD"), income payments, and the Contract Value element of death benefit payments).
+Because the Index Account Options are designed to credit an Index Adjustment by measuring the change in the Index Return from the beginning of the Index Account Option Term to the end of the Index Account Option Term, an Interim Value calculation is necessary to determine the daily value of your Index Account Option on any given Business Day for purposes of Intra-Term Performance Locks or withdrawals prior to the end of the Index Account Option Term (withdrawals in this context include partial or total withdrawals from the Contract, free looks, automatic withdrawals, required minimum distributions ("RMD"), income payments, the Contract Value element of death benefit payments, and the direct deduction of advisory fees pursuant to our administrative rules).
 For each Index Account Option, the value we assign on any Business Day prior to the end of the Index Account Option Term is called the Interim Value.
-The Interim Value of an Index Account Option is equal to the amount allocated to the Index Account Option, adjusted for the Index Return of the associated Index and subject to the greater of applicable (non-guaranteed) prorated or guaranteed minimum Index Adjustment Factors (e.g. Cap Rate/Performance Trigger Rate).
+The Interim Value of an Index Account Option is equal to the amount allocated to the Index Account Option, adjusted for the Index Return of the associated Index and subject to the greater of applicable (non-guaranteed) prorated or guaranteed minimum Index Adjustment Factors (e.g. Cap Rate/ Performance Trigger Rate).
 The Index Participation Rate is not prorated as part of the Interim Value calculation.
-Also note that any withdrawal taken in the first six years after issue may be assessed a Withdrawal Charge in addition to the Interim Value adjustment.

 The Interim Value calculation is the same for all Crediting Methods.
 It uses the Index value on two dates to determine the Index Adjustment credited during any Index Account Option Term: the beginning date of the Index Account Option Term and the current date within that Index Account Option Term on which the Interim Value is being calculated.
 To determine the Index Adjustment credited, we calculate the net change in Index value between the beginning of the Index Account Option Term and the current Index value and express it as a percentage.
 If the resulting percentage is positive, we apply the greater of the applicable (non-guaranteed) prorated or guaranteed minimum Index Adjustment Factor (e.g. Cap Rate/Performance Trigger Rate).
-If the Index return is negative, we apply the greater of the applicable (non-guaranteed) prorated or guaranteed minimum Buffer Protection Option that you have elected.
-Please note: the Index Participation Rate is not prorated as part of the Interim Value calculation.
-This adjusted Index Return is then multiplied by the Index Account Option Value at the beginning of the Index Account Option Term (adjusted to reflect any withdrawals during the term) to determine the amount of Index Adjustment to credit.
+If the Index return is negative, we apply the greater of the (non-guaranteed) prorated or guaranteed.
+Please note: the Index Participation Rate is not prorated as part of the Index Account Option Term (adjusted Index Return is then multiplied by the Index Account Option Value at the beginning of the Index Account Option Term (adjusted to reflect any withdrawals during the term) to determine the amount of Index Adjustment to credit.
 The Index Adjustment is then added to or subtracted from the Index Account Option Value at the beginning of the term (adjusted to reflect any withdrawals during the term) to calculate the current Interim Value.